 M.A., University of Notre Dame, 1990; B.A., Calvin College, 1986; certificates from Framingham State University’s teacher certification program (2001) and Boston University’s legal assistant program (1995); copyediting and proofreading courses at the Cambridge Center for Adult Education

-Having edited and proofread for book publishers and individuals for 15 years, I offer you service that has been described as “careful, proficient, and thorough.”
-Recently, a dissertation I edited for a nonnative speaker of English won two awards from La Trobe University for its “exceptionally high quality.”
+Having edited and proofread for book publishers and individuals for 16 years, I offer you service that has been described as “careful, proficient, and thorough.”
+Two dissertations I edited for nonnative speakers of English won awards from La Trobe University for their “exceptionally high quality.”
 I help writers express themselves logically, clearly, and consistently and conform to Chicago, MLA, or SBL style.
 With strong knowledge of the Bible in English and a useful knowledge of Greek, I am especially well equipped to help you with a project in biblical or theological studies.
 I also welcome projects relating to food issues, language and literature, history, and education.
 I am committed to respect in the editor–client relationship.

 Barrett, Carolann C.